 You should put aside $150 for processors even if your budget for the whole computer is only $500.
-This is because, the processors available in this price range are jack of all trades (but master of none).
+This is because the processors available in this price range are the jack of all trades (but master of none).
 You can build a gaming PC or work PC with it.
 It should be able to run most apps and games even the latest ones, given that you have a dedicated GPU.

 Best AMD processor under $150: AMD Ryzen 5 1600.

 Best Intel processor under $150: Intel i3-8100.